Adaptive Reorganization of Neural Pathways for Continual Learning with Spiking Neural Networks: Introduction

-\begin{itemize} \item [$\bullet$] Our proposed SOR-SNN model can self-organize to activate task-related sparse neural pathways without human intervention, reducing per-task energy consumption while enabling the limited SNNs to have a large number of sparse neural connectivity combinations, thus enhancing the memory capacity for more tasks.
+\begin{itemize} \item [$\bullet$] Our proposed ADR-SNN model can adaptively reorganize to activate task-related sparse neural pathways without human intervention, reducing per-task energy consumption while enabling the limited SNNs to have a large number of sparse neural connectivity combinations, thus enhancing the memory capacity for more tasks.

-\item [$\bullet$] Extensive experiments demonstrate the superior performance of the proposed model on child-like simple-to-complex cognitive tasks and generalized datasets CIFAR100 and ImageNet.
+\item [$\bullet$] Extensive experiments demonstrate the superior performance of the proposed model on child-like simple-to-complex cognitive tasks and generalized datasets CIFADR100 and ImageNet.
 In addition, the proposed model reveals outstanding strengths on more complex tasks, and knowledge backward transfer capability in which learning new tasks improves the performance of old tasks without replaying old task samples.

-\item [$\bullet$] The SOR-SNN model also shows the self-repairing ability to irreversible damage, in that when the structure of the SNN is pruned resulting in forgetting of acquired knowledge, the retained neurons and synapses can be automatically assigned to repair memory for the forgotten task without affecting other acquired tasks.
+\item [$\bullet$] The ADR-SNN model also shows the self-repairing ability to irreversible damage, in that when the structure of the SNN is pruned resulting in forgetting of acquired knowledge, the retained neurons and synapses can be automatically assigned to repair memory for the forgotten task without affecting other acquired tasks.

 \end{itemize}